 New York Special Education Impartial Hearings

-You want your child to have access to an individualized and appropriate education: an education equipped to handle his or her special needs.
+You want your child with special needs and / or disabilities to have access to an individualized and appropriate education: an education equipped to handle his or her special needs.
 If you are unable to negotiate a free and appropriate education with your school district, you will have to take your case to a special education impartial hearing.

 The special education impartial hearing is important because it makes a record for your appeal and any kind of review that may be done in a federal court.
 An impartial hearing is a less formal, trial-like procedure that will include a hearing officer, witnesses who give testimony under oath, a court reporter, your lawyer and a lawyer for the school district, and exhibits that are authenticated and entered into evidence.
 To learn more about this process and how we can help you, please do not hesitate to contact us today.

 You can appeal a decision made by an Impartial Hearing Officer (IHO), and that appeal is taken to a State Review Officer (SRO).
 Once the SRO has rendered an opinion on behalf of the Education Commissioner against you and your special needs child, you have the right to file a lawsuit in federal court to obtain de novo review.
 Our firm handles all legal matters related to tuition reimbursement, including: